Hemanth9336/100-Days-DevOps/day-20-configure-nginx-php-fpm-using-unix-sock/README.md

 ## 🧠 Problem Statement

-The development team is deploying a **PHP-based application** on **App Server 1** and requires a properly configured environment using:
+The development team is deploying a **PHP-based application** on **App Server 1** and requires a properly configured environment using

 * **Nginx (web server)**
 * **PHP-FPM 8.1 (application processor)**